John Hughes Morris: Writing and editing career

-In addition to these detailed accounts of the 5 mission fields listed above there is a half page entry in his book relating to the Mission to the Jews that inaugurated in 1846 when the Rev. John Mills of Llandidloes was appointed to work among the Jews in London.
+In addition to these detailed accounts of the five mission fields listed above there is a half page entry in his book relating to the Mission to the Jews that inaugurated in 1846 when the Rev. John Mills of Llandidloes was appointed to work among the Jews in London.
 The first Jewish convert was a man named Henry Wolf and baptised in 1851 at Rose Place Chapel, Liverpool.
-Rev. Mills' work ended in 1859 but there ensued later, a number of conversions in London and from other places, to the Christian faith. (ref.
-John Morris Hughes chp.
-IX, p.
-100).
+Rev. Mills' work ended in 1859 but there ensued later, a number of conversions in London and from other places, to the Christian faith.

 Later life

 Ordained as a Minister with the Presbyterian Church of Wales in 1901 he never accepted a call but dedicated himself as an administrator and a preacher on Sundays.
 He knew how to communicate with children.
 A bachelor, he was looked after by his spinster sister and both attended Edge Lane Welsh Chapel.
 Through his long involvement and his style as a writer he was asked to prepare a two volume History of Liverpool and District Welsh Calvinistic Methodism.
 These were published in 1929 and 1932 and they provide an overview of the coming of the Welsh to Merseyside from 1787 onwards.